JetBrains/kotlin/libraries/examples/browser-example/ReadMe.md

 To run the sample try...

-    mvn -Pjavafx
+    mvn test -Pjavafx

-Assuming you've Java 7 enabled and JAVA_HOME points to the JRE/JDK for Java 7 or later.
+Assuming you've Java 7 enabled and JAVA_HOME points to the JRE/JDK for Java 7 or later which includes JavaFX.

 This should popup a JVM process with an embedded webkit based browser running the application; using the compiled bytecode on the JVM rather than JavaScript.